David Henry Hwanghttp://www.barclayagency.com/site/speaker/david-henry-hwang

 To describe Hwang as a major American dramatist is something of an understatement.
 His play, Golden Child, premiered Off-Broadway at the Joseph Papp Public Theater, received an Obie Award, and subsequently played on Broadway, where it received three Tony nominations.
 Yellow Face, which premiered at Los Angeles’ Mark Taper Forum and New York's Public Theater, also won an Obie Award, and was a finalist for the Pulitzer Prize.
 In 2018, Yellow Face was named one of the best American plays of the past 25 years by the New York Times.
 Chinglish premiered at Chicago’s Goodman Theatre, where it won a 2011 Jefferson Award for Best New Work, before moving to Broadway and being named Best New American Play of 2011 by Time Magazine.
 Other plays from his 30 year career include FOB (Obie Award), The Dance & the Railroad (Drama Desk Nomination, CINE Golden Eagle Award), and Family Devotions (Drama Desk Nomination).

 According to Opera News, Hwang is America’s most-produced living opera librettist.
 He has written four works with composer Philip Glass, including 1000 Airplanes on the Roof, while other of his libretti have been performed at the Metropolitan Opera, Santa Fe Opera, Bavarian State Opera, Lincoln Center, Spoleto Festival USA and elsewhere.
 The Deutsche Grammofone recording of his libretto for Ainadamar won two Grammy Awards after having spent time at the top of Billboard magazine’s classical music charts.
 An American Soldier, with music by Huang Ruo, which premiered at the Kennedy Center Terrace Theater in June 2014, then was expanded into a full-length version which debuted at Opera Theatre of St. Louis in 2018, and was included in the New York Times’ Best of Classical Music for 2018.
 He also wrote the libretto for Dream of the Red Chamber, with a score by Bright Sheng.
-The work was commissioned by, and will premiere at, the San Francisco Opera, before traveling to the Hong Kong Arts Festival and a four-city tour of China.
+The work was commissioned by the San Francisco Opera, before traveling to the Hong Kong Arts Festival and a four-city tour of China.